 Academics at Oxford

 From its founding in 1836, Emory has grown into a national teaching, research, and service center with an enrollment of 13,893.
 A coeducational, private university affiliated with the United Methodist Church, Emory awards more than two thousand degrees annually.
-In addition to Oxford College, the university comprises Emory College; the Graduate School of Arts and Sciences; a broad program in the allied health professions; and schools of business, law, medicine, theology, nursing, and public health.
+In addition to Oxford College, the university comprises of Emory College; the James T. Laney School of Graduate Studies; a broad program in the allied health professions; and the schools of business, law, medicine, theology, nursing, and public health.

-Oxford students who complete the degree requirements, plus elective courses for a total of sixty-six (66) semester hours (sixty-four (64) academic hours plus two (2) PE hours), and do so with a 2.0 or higher cumulative GPA are eligible to enter Emory College as juniors.
+Oxford students who complete the degree requirements, plus elective courses for a total of 66 semester hours (64 academic hours plus 2 PE hours), and do so with a 2.0 or higher cumulative GPA are eligible to enter Emory College as juniors.